 Being eco-friendly means a lower quality of life…

-Many people assume that being sustainable means cutting back on the things you love, but that’s so far from the case… All you have to do is find the better alternative!
+Many people assume that being sustainable means cutting back on the things you love, but that’s so far from the case… All you have to do is find a better alternative!

 Sure, making sacrifices is definitely part of it, but eventually, those sacrifices are the things that will bring you the most satisfaction in the long run.
 Instead of finding joy out of things that cause harm, you just have to teach yourself to find joy in the many things that don’t.